awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/50-dynamic-scaling.md

 +++
-title = "Dynamic scaling"
-weight = 150
+title = "Configure Dynamic scaling" weight = 150
 +++

 Now the predictive scaling policy is in place, you notice that the auto scaling group scales out successfully.
-However, you notice that the auto scaling group doesn't scales down when the predicted capacity is less than the actual capacity.
+However, you notice that the auto scaling group doesn't scale in when the predicted capacity is less than the actual capacity.

 ## Use predictive scaling with dynamic scaling